Nasal Tumors in Dogs

 How are nasal tumors diagnosed?

-Computerized tomography (CT) is the ideal way to diagnose and plan treatment of intranasal cancer.
-CT can indicate the presence of a tumor and the extent of the tumor, especially as it relates to invasion into the brain cavity and around the orbit of the eye.
+A CT scan is the ideal way to diagnose and plan treatment of a nasal tumor because it can indicate the presense and extent of the tumor.
 A tissue biopsy can be planned based on the location of the tumor identified from the CT.
 A nasal biopsy is easily procured by passing a forceps up the nostril and into the tumor.
-Mild to moderate bleeding is expected and usually subsides within minutes.
-You may notice increased discharge from the nose that may be blood tinged for several days following the biopsy.
-Some dogs may have increased nasal congestion or noise for several days following the biopsy.

-Once a diagnosis of a nasal tumor is made, x-rays of the lungs are recommended to evaluate for metastases.
-Needle aspirates of the local lymph nodes may also be recommended if the lymph nodes are abnormal in size or consistency.
-Your doctor may also recommend an abdominal ultrasound to complete staging.
+Once a nasal tumor is diagnosed, radiographs of the lungs are recommended to evaluate for metastases.
+Needle aspirates of the local lymph nodes are also recommended to evaluate for spread of disease.
+Your vet may also recommend an abdominal ultrasound to complete staging.

 How are nasal tumors treated?

 Dogs and cats with nasal tumors usually present with a relatively advanced stage of the cancer in a critical location near the brain and eyes.
 Invasion into bone often occurs early and curative surgery is not possible.
-Chemotherapy alone yields only a 30% response rate and responses are usually short-lived.
+Chemotherapy alone yields only a 30% response rate and this response is usually short-lived.

-Radiation therapy is the treatment of choice in dogs and cats with intranasal cancers.
-Stereotactic radiosurgery is a procedure that consists of a high dose of radiation delivered in multiple arcs that target the center of the tumor, minimizing damage to normal tissue around the tumor.
-It is often a one-time treatment of radiation done here at the University of Florida Small Animal Hospital.
-If the tumor is close to or invading important structures such as the eyes or the brain, however, it may be necessary to use Stereotactic Radiation Therapy (SRT).
-The difference between the two is that instead of delivering one large dose, SRT would consist of several (up to three) smaller doses to minimize side effects to the important structures such as the eyes and brain.
+If the tumor is close to or invading important structures such as the eyes or the brain, it may be neccessary to use stereotactic radiation therapy (SRT).
+The difference between the two is that instead of delivering one large dose, SRT would consist of several (up to three) smaller doses to minimize side effects of the eyes and the brain.
 Radiation therapy will result in improvement or resolution of clinical signs in the majority of patients.

 What is the prognosis for nasal tumors?

-Lymphoma of the nasal cavity responds very well to radiation therapy.
-Response is often complete and may be permanent.
-Survival times in patients with nasal lymphoma following radiation therapy are often 2 years or longer.
-Some patients with nasal lymphoma, however, may develop systemic lymphoma months to years after radiation treatment.
+Survival times in patients with nasal lymphoma following radiation are often 2 years or longer, although some patients may develop systemic lymphoma months to years after radiation treatment.